Testing information for faculty

 Format and delivery method

-We are unable to administer the following types of exams:
+Due to the complications they present to maintaining a secure testing environment, we are unable to administer the following types of exams:

 During peak weeks when the Testing Center is likely to book up, exam requests will be approved on a first-come, first-served basis.
 Professors may be asked to be flexible with their exam dates to ensure scheduling availability for students.